iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

    shall be `ownAccount`.
 2. An entity in need of mana generated by the locked funds can purchase the right from the governance controller to move the alias output, generating mana.
-3. Once purchased, the governance controller updates the alais output by specifying the state controller to be `buyerAccount`.
+3. Once purchased, the governance controller updates the alias output by specifying the state controller to be `buyerAccount`.
 4. `buyerAccount` now can move the alias output, but only to its own account.
 Each move generates (access) mana.
 5. Since `ownAccount` is the governance controller, it can revoke `buyerAccount`'s state controlling right at any point